mosop/have_files/README.md

 If an actual value is `String`, have_files treats the value as a path of directory whose actual files.
 Then have_files copies the directory into a working directory and compares it to an expected file tree.

-If an actual value is `nil`, have_files do nothing for preparing an actual file tree.
+If an actual value is `nil`, have_files does nothing for preparing an actual file tree.
 However, you can specify a handler to the `block` parameter to manually prepare an actual file tree.
 See Usage.

 ## Development